Sasaeng fan: Motives

 Many sasaengs are motivated by a desire to gain recognition from their idols and stand out from other fans.
 One sasaeng fan interviewed gave an explanation for this obsessive behavior: I feel like I get to know more about and get closer to the idol I love.
 If I go to a concert, there are thousands of people attending, so the idol would not know who I am.
 But if I become sasaeng, they will recognize me.
 If I keep telling them, 'I am so-and-so.
 I saw you at that place before.
 I am so-and-so', they will start to take note of me and ask 'Did you come again today?'
 To sasaeng fans, being recognized by idols is a good thing.This need for individual recognition from idols has fueled some notable sasaeng acts.
 Physical assault is one perceived way of being remembered.
 In 2012, a sasaeng reportedly slapped Yoochun, of the boy group JYJ, in the face, justifying herself by saying that the idol would surely remember her from then on.

-While sasaengs have formed a network to help spread and share information, a sasaeng's activity is also individualistic.
+While sasaengs have formed a network to help spread and share information, sasaeng activity is also individualistic.
+This includes disguising themselves as stage hands or managers to approach the star, or pretending to be reporters in order to gain entry to a press conference.
 The sasaeng who can get closest to an idol, or who can acquire private information no one else has, gains greater respect among other sasaengs.